All Episodes

 But he asked me a question, the first question of the interview.

-I give a thoughtful substantive answer.
+I give a thoughtful, substantive answer.

-I'm like, well, why am I sitting here if you don't want my real answers?
+As soon as none of that is going to air, I'm like, well, why am I sitting here if you don't want my real answers?

-And then so through all throughout the rest of the interview, I said, hey, Ted, you really need to keep this part in about what I'm about to say here.
+And then so all throughout the rest of the interview, I said, hey, Ted, you really need to keep this part in about what I'm about to say here.

-Keep this in, because this is really important.
+Keep this in because this is really important.

 He didn't keep any of that in.